Antonov An-72

-The Antonov An-72 (NATO reporting name: Coaler) is a Soviet/Ukrainian transport aircraft, developed by Antonov.
-It was designed as an STOL transport and intended as a replacement for the Antonov An-26, but variants have found success as commercial freighters.
+The Antonov An-72 (NATO reporting name: Coaler) is a Soviet transport aircraft, developed by Antonov.
+It was designed as a STOL transport and intended as a replacement for the Antonov An-26, but variants have found success as commercial freighters.

 The An-72 and the related An-74 get their nickname, Cheburashka, from the large engine intake ducts, which resemble the oversized ears of the popular Soviet animated character of the same name.